 This type of disorder may stop you from doing your daily activities, like going to work or school, crossing the street, going shopping.
 If left untreated, will get worse.

 Typically, if you have anxiety, you are likely to also be suffering from depression.

 You might be surprised to know that your nutrition and your overall health may also trigger anxiety.
 For example, not eating regular meals may lead your blood sugar levels to drop.

 As well as a diet high in refined carbohydrates, processed food and sugary foods can all lead to increased sugar and insulin levels leading to hypoglycaemia.
 Adding protein, fat, and fibre to a diet may improve your mood and concentration.

 The gut plays an especially important role in promoting or exacerbating anxiety and depression.
 When your gut flora is disrupted, a number of cognitive functions emerge like anxiety, depression, and mood changes.

-The GABA neurotransmitter has calming effect promoting sleep and better processing abilities whilst the Glutamate is an excitatory chemical promoting anxiety hyperactivity and impulsiveness.
+The GABA neurotransmitter has calming effect promoting sleep and better processing abilities whilst the Glutamate is an excitatory chemical promoting hyperactivity and impulsiveness.

 What can you do?